 Sandwich boards are required to be beside shop frontages for businesses at ground floor level and beside the kerb for businesses at second floor level with a 2 meter clearway for pedestrians.

 This part of the bylaw is enforced by the Police rather than Council officers.

 All of the existing areas where alcohol is banned have been retained.
 An additional inner city area has been added to the areas where drinking of alcohol is banned from 9pm to 7am each day.
-This is the area of the inner city bounded by Riverside Drive, Collingwood Street, Hardy Street and Tasman Street, as shown on this map (480KB PDF).
+This is the area of the inner city (730KB PDF) bounded by Riverside Drive, Collingwood Street, Hardy Street and Tasman Street.

 This change has been made in response to Police statistics on the number of alcohol-related call outs and incidents in this area, and in recognition that the Collingwood Street boundary (of the alcohol ban) does not reflect the fact that there are bars in the same area which are not in the alcohol ban area.
 This change discourages drinking in these public places, before entering or returning to bars and nightclubs.

 New legislation means that an instant fine of $250 applies for drinking in areas where alcohol is banned.
 Street signage about the alcohol ban areas will include this information.

 A 24/7 ban now applies to Victory Reserve (alcohol was previously banned from 9pm to 7am) and to Wigzell Park.
 The reason for making these parks alcohol-free is to promote family-friendly environments.
 It ensures a consistent approach is taken with parks in the central Nelson area.
 For example, Pioneers Park, Rutherford Park and Queens Gardens are already subject to alcohol bans.